Rheumatoid Arthritis Requires Disease Treatment and Symptom Treatment

 Dealing with leftovers

-Meanwhile, back at the ranch… We sit in our tank and fire our big DMARD guns at the Rheumatoid Arthritis disease.
+Meanwhile, back at the ranch… We sit in our tank and fire our big DMARD guns at the rheumatoid disease.
 This way, we cut the enemy down to a more manageable size.
 However, then we still have to deal with what I call the “leftovers” – the many symptoms of Rheumatoid Arthritis which are left after the DMARD has delivered its blow.

 To fight those, we use extra medications which include the following:

-NSAIDs, which also reduce inflammation and pain, but less effectively;
+• NSAIDs, which also reduce inflammation and pain, but less effectively

-Various other types of pain relievers or pain blockers, including narcotics;
+• Various other types of pain relievers or pain blockers, including narcotics

-Treatments, therapies, and medications for every other extra-articular symptom of RA such as drops for dry eyes, iron for anemia, heart disease medications, anti-depressants, or medications for relaxation and sleep, yoga, and massage therapy.
+• Treatments, therapies, and medications for every other extra-articular symptom of RA such as drops for dry eyes, iron for anemia, heart disease medications, anti-depressants, or medications for relaxation and sleep, yoga, and massage therapy

-As warriors against Rheumatoid Arthritis, we usually try to take as little total medication as we can take – and still be able to live our lives fully.
+As warriors against Rheumatoid Arthritis, we might try to take as little total medication as we can take – and still be able to live our lives fully.
 Most RA patients live with lots of “leftover” pain.

 Why do Rheumatoid Arthritis patients live with leftover pain?